apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   all the way.
 I think all the ammo inside remains pick-uppable, though, and I can't reliably reproduce the behavior.
 * Diamond Armory console?
-* Check CZ47's Faster NPCs mod (and make a note about compatibility, if need be)
 * I ended up reducing `global_scale` from 5 to 4 at the end of Athenas, because the other container tightening I did there ended up making them sort of seem *too* fast.
 Even at 4x, things still seem quite good, IMO.
 May want to